monome/docs/norns/help/hardware.md

 If you are consistently unable to connect your shield to WiFi through the [connection steps outlined here](/docs/norns/wifi-files/#wifi-connect) and you are sure your password is being entered correctly, please perform the following steps:

-1. If your network name has any apostrophes, it might be interpretted as a [*prime*](https://en.wikipedia.org/wiki/Prime_(symbol)), which would cause connection failure.
+1. If your network name has any apostrophes, it might be interpreted as a [*prime*](https://en.wikipedia.org/wiki/Prime_(symbol)), which would cause connection failure.
 Removing apostrophes from network names has helped resolve most issues with connectivity.

 2. Try connecting shield to your router via ethernet and connecting to it from another computer [via SSH](/docs/norns/advanced-access/#ssh).